GazeGraphResource/GazeGraph/README.md

 ## 4. <span id="4">Acknowledgments</span>
+We would like to appreciate the help of the eight participants in the data collection.
+This study was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/), and was approved by our institution's Institutional Review Board.

 The authors of this dataset are [Guohao Lan](https://guohao.netlify.com/) and [Maria Gorlatova](https://maria.gorlatova.com/).
-This work was done in the [Intelligent Interactive Internet of Things Lab](https://maria.gorlatova.com/) at [Duke University](https://www.duke.edu/).

 Contact Information of the contributors:
 * guohao.lan AT duke.edu
 * maria.gorlatova AT duke.edu